ultimike/d8-composer-pantheon/README.md

   *  Terminus
   *  Git

-## Start from a local command-line in the directory where your project go (usually ~/sites/):
+## Start from a local command-line in the directory where your project will go (usually ~/sites/):

 `terminus site:create my_awesome_site "My Awesome Site" "Empty Upstream" --org='My Agency'`